-When creating a custom question, you are prompted to select a Data Level.
+When creating a custom question, you are prompted to select a data level.

-This menu has the following options: Patient, Episode, Admission, Event, and Procedure, as seen in this screenshot:
+This menu has the following options: Patient, Hospitalization, Admission, Event, Procedure, as seen in this screenshot:

-In most cases, you will be creating Procedure-level custom questions.
-These questions have an answer that can vary from one procedure to the next.
-For example, the patient's weight is not a patient-level question but a procedure-level question, as the patient's weight could change between two procedures.
+For most cases, you will be creating Procedure level custom questions.
+These are questions which have an answer that can vary from one procedure to the next.
+For example, the patient's weight is not a patient level question, but is a procedure level question, as the patient's weight could change between two procedures.

-There are considerations to be aware of when creating questions at different data levels, especially when creating dependencies (such as relationships) between questions.
+There are considerations to be aware of when creating questions at different data levels, most especially when creating dependencies (such as relationships) between questions.

-A general rule of thumb is that you should make the data level of the question you are creating similar to the data level of the question it is going next to.
+A general rule of thumb is that you should make the data level of the question you are creating, similar to the data level of the questions it is going next to.